 Outline of World Cultures (OWC) Location: Microfiche Cabinet 17, Drawer 6-8, HRAF OWC

-Outline of Cultural Materials (OCM) Location: Microfiche Cabinet 59, Drawer 8-10, HRAF OCM
+Outline of Cultural Materials (OCM) Location: Microfiche Cabinet 17, Drawer 6-8, HRAF OCM

 (1) Outline of World Cultures:

 The HRAF collection is organized into separate Cultural Files.
 Each cultural file contains

 descriptive information on one culture or on closely related groups of cultures.
 These

 cultural files are listed in the manual Outline of World Cultures (OWC).
 The OWC is an

 inventory and classification of the known cultures of the world and is organized geographically.

 Each distinct culture or group is designated by a name and unique letter/number code called the OWC code.
 The first letter of the code corresponds to one of the eight major

 geographical regions of the world:

 A=Asia F=Africa N=North America R=Russia/Soviet Union

-E=Europe M=Middle East O=Oceana
+E=Europe M=Middle East O=Oceana S=South America